 People will want to congratulate you on your engagement, and let's be real: A party's a lot more fun than a phone call!
 It's also a great time to introduce key people from your lives who are going to be seeing a lot of each other (and possibly helping plan your wedding together) over the next year or so.
-"It's really the first time before the wedding when you have different groups of friends and generations really getting to know each other in a much more intimate way," says celebrity wedding planner Jung Lee of Fete NY.
+"It's the first time you’ll have different groups of friends and generations really getting to know each other in a more intimate way," says celebrity wedding planner Jung Lee of Fête NY.

-Traditionally, the bride's parents host the first official celebration.
-Then, the groom's parents can throw their own party, or maybe both sets of parents will come together to cohost an event.
-But these days, more couples are throwing the engagement party themselves (but just keep in mind that if you're doing the inviting, it's your responsibility to foot the bill too).
-Friends can also host (and may even volunteer to), but before you ask, be conscious of the financial implications.
+Traditionally, the bride's parents host the first official celebration, then, the groom's parents can throw their own party.
+A less traditional, but perhaps more appealing option, is to have both sets of parents come together to cohost an event.
+However, these days, more couples are tossing tradition aside altogether and throwing the engagement party themselves (just keep in mind that if you're doing the inviting, it's your responsibility to foot the bill too).
+Friends of the couple can also host (and may even volunteer to), but before you ask, be conscious of the financial implications.

 When to Have It

-The engagement party should fall within a few months of the proposal, right in the sweet spot between carefree, just-engaged life and the start of serious wedding planning.
-You'll want to give guests about a month's notice, so about 9 to 11 months before the wedding is the ideal time frame.
+The engagement party should fall within a few months of the proposal—otherwise known as the sweet spot between carefree, just-engaged life and the start of serious wedding planning.
+You'll want to give guests about a month's notice, so we suggest getting those invites out a couple months after the proposal.